Avverma9/Radiator/README.md

 # Radiator
 Site is Live at https://avverma9.netlify.app/
+Both Front end and backend part is now live

+Admin by default email is = admin@example.com password = admin

+after admin successful login you will be able to see the details of contacted peoples

 Prove your skills by creating a unique website where the below points are mandatory.
 • Header